-Getting your other students, your para eds, and yourself out of harm’s way.
+- Getting your other students, your paraeducators, and yourself out of harm’s way.
 This may include moving your students to the hall or a different part of the playground or building.
 Make sure the violent student is watched over by an adult when isolated.
 Do not attempt to physically stop or remove the violent the child yourself, unless there is no other option.

-Next, make sure that you report the incident:
+- Next, make sure that you report and document the incident: